lubuntu-team/manual/source/2/2.4/2.4.3/Qalculate.rst

 ------------
 To view numbers in something other than the default base 10 press :kbd:`Control +B` or left click the :guilabel:`0110` button.
 This will show the result in Binary, Octal, Deciamal, and Hexadecimal with the different digits of each numerical base.
 To hide numerical bases press :kbd:`Control+B` again or left click :guilabel:`0110`.

+To change what number base the answer is displayed in left click left most :guilabel:`slider button` and select the number base you want under :menuselection:`Result Base`.
+To change what numerical base to input expressions in left click the left most :guilabel:`slider button` and select a base under :menuselection:`Expression Base`.

 Version
 -------